zkochan/zkochan.github.io/_posts/2015-07-18-asynchronous-syntax.md

 {% endhighlight %}

-All that we have to do in order to make it usable in an asynchronous way is to pass it to the `applyq` method after creation along with the array that contains the cached commands.
+All that we have to do in order to make it usable in an asynchronous way is to pass it to the `applyq` method after creation, along with the array that contains the cached commands.

 {% highlight JavaScript %}